gkdivya/EVA/4_ArchitecturalBasics/README.md

 - We used Batch Normalization after every convolution layer except the last one
 - Used Augmentation technique like image rotation
 - Added Dropout after every layer, we added dropout after we tried out all possible options.
 Adding drop out, helped reduced the gap between training and test loss.
-- We used OneStopLR Learning Rate to tune the model
+- We used OneCycleLR Learning Rate to tune the model
 - Had to increase the number of channels to achieve 99.4 accuracy in 19 epochs
 - Network was trained for 19 epochs with batch size of 128
 - Achieved a test accuracy of 99.4% at 18th and 19th epoch